 Monday 4 April 2016

-Kasi tribe
+Kasi or Kansi tribe of Quetta

 Kasi is a tribe of Pashtuns which is primarily concentrated in and around Quetta city.
 It is also spelled as Kansi.
 They belong to the Saraban division of Pashtuns.
 It is numerically a very small tribe, they only numbered 1064 souls in 1901 AD ("Quetta-Pishin Gazetteer, 1901, p-73).
 They were once very numerous and held entire Quetta and Mastung districts.
 A large number of them migrated to India during the times of Lodi Sultans.
 Shaikh Jamaluddin Kasi was a noble of Sher Shah Sur who later joined a Sufi order.
 Tatar Khan Kasi was a high ranking noble of Islam Shah Sur and governed Rohtas fort in Punjab.
 [1]